ShadowShahriar/midi/.template/Readme.md

 -   The source code is licensed under [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).
 -   MIDI files (`media/*.mid`) belong to their original authors as listed in the [Songs table](#songs).
 I am using these for a [Tone.js][1] project for educational purposes that falls under the terms of [fair use](https://en.wikipedia.org/wiki/Fair_use).
+-   Always read the video description of each YouTube video listed to know how the content should be treated.
+Some YouTube channels (like [Allerlei von Nicolai - No Copyright Music](https://www.youtube.com/channel/UC_bcboyEwTxpEyM-fuCjLkA)) published their piano composition under [Creative Commons Attribution License](https://www.youtube.com/t/creative_commons), although the original song can be subject to copyright.

 [1]: https://github.com/Tonejs/Tone.js